sbsg35/dynamo-query-vs-get/README.md

 # Dynamo query vs get

-Test to see if there are any performance differences between query and get for fetching a single item using a primary & partition key.
+Test to see if there are any performance differences between query and get for fetching a single item using a partition (which is also a primary) key.

 ## Getting started